Top 10 Bordeaux museums and galleries

 Tram: Hotel de Ville (Ligne A or C)

 One of France’s largest historical museums outside of Paris, the museum charts the journey of the Aquitaine region from prehistoric times.
 The region is vast and varied, stretching from the mountains of Pyrenees to the vineyards of the Médoc, and from Arcachon Bay to the Landes.
 The museum is as varied and as interesting as its region.
+There are a few temporary exhibitions during the year.
+Just ask us when booking your holidays.

 20 Cours d’Albret, Bordeaux